-Aneela’s first seat was in the Social Housing department assisting the head of the team, Jayesh Kunwardia.
+Aneela’s first seat was in the Housing & Property Disputes team, assisting the head of the team, Jayesh Kunwardia.
 She assisted with various housing matters including unlawful eviction, disrepair, and homelessness.
-Aneela also worked on a variety of complex and high-profile judicial review challenges including challenges to HS2 Ltd’s Three Tunnels Design for the Euston Approaches, the Latin Village Compulsory Purchase Order and a local authority decision to cut funding for vital grassroots charities.
-She has worked on Court of Appeal and Supreme Court cases.
+Aneela worked on a variety of complex and high-profile judicial review challenges including challenges to HS2 Ltd’s Three Tunnels Design for the Euston Approaches, the Latin Village Compulsory Purchase Order and a local authority decision to cut funding for vital grassroots charities.
+She worked on Court of Appeal and Supreme Court cases.

-Aneela has volunteered with Refugee Action, Nottingham and Nottinghamshire Refugee Council and the Free Representation Unit.
+Aneela has volunteered with Refugee Action, Nottingham and Nottinghamshire Refugee Forum, the Free Representation Unit, Legal Advice Centres and Camden Citizens’ Advice Bureau.
 In 2019 she volunteered with European Lawyers in Lesvos assisting lawyers to provide free asylum advice in Moria Refugee Camp, Lesvos.
-Aneela volunteers at the Camden Citizens’ Advice Bureau and is a member of Young Legal Aid Lawyers.

 - “I am genuinely very grateful for all your hard work.
 Always happy to recommend if you ever need it.
 Thank you so much for everything you’ve done on our case.
 You have always dealt with us with professionalism, sensitivity, and care and it has been most appreciated.
 I have felt supported throughout the case and appreciated your guidance through the justice system.
 You have been beyond helpful and your kindness has meant the world.”